 Method of assessment

-11.1 understand how a computer program in a high-level, imperative language is translated into machine code;
+Understand how a computer program in a high-level, imperative language is translated into machine code;

-11.2 understand how a program is executed, including run-time system support;
+Understand how a program is executed, including run-time system support;

-11.3 understand a variety of techniques that a compiler uses to improve the efficiency of its generated code;
+Understand a variety of techniques that a compiler uses to improve the efficiency of its generated code;

-11.5 be able to implement basic compiler optimisation techniques;
+Implement basic compiler optimisation techniques;

-11.6 be able to evaluate a program's performance; and
+Evaluate a program's performance; and

-11.7 be able to work with and modify an existing code base.
+Work with and modify an existing code base.